nikil0dion/nix-config/README.md

-# NixOS Installation Guide with Btrfs and LUKS 24.11 😎
+# Simply NixOS Installation Guide with Btrfs and LUKS 24.11 😎

 **Installing a minimal working image of nixos**